abasotrebla/matteogithub.github.io/_pages/booklet.md

 The variable `num_byte` is declared and successively its value will be initialised with the result of the expression `sizeof(int)`.
 As a consequence, the block of memory that you call `num_byte` (which is 4 byte long) will store the (binary) representation of the corresponding number (4, in this case).

+It is really very important to do not confuse the symbol `=` with the symbol `==`.
+The first is intended to assign something to a variable, the second is intended to compare variables or expressions.
+If you use `=` when you wanted to use `==` you can not get an error and therefore you program will work but not as you would expect!

 #### Level 2